-(Publisher’s Note: This article is the second of a two-part series composed after extensively interviewing a former Roxby Development employee who stepped forward to tell her story once the president of the company, Jeffrey J. Morris, was charged with wire fraud by the federal government.
-U.S. Attorney William Ihlenfeld of the Northern District Court of West Virginia said in a statement more charges against Morris will follow in the future.
-A trial date has not been established.)
+(Publisher’s Note: This article is the first of a two-part series that was published one year ago and was composed after extensively interviewing a former Roxby Development employee who stepped forward to tell her story once the president of the company, Jeffrey J. Morris, was charged with wire fraud by the federal government.
+Morris was sentenced yesterday to five years in federal prison and will be forced to pay about $3.5 in restitution to his victims.
+He must report to the U.S. Marshall’s Office on October 28 to be transported to a prison facility that’s not yet been determined.)

 Many of the employees have since made peace with each other.
 Not all, but most, Corinne Chamberlin – or “Crin Joy” – believes.